Curvature of Poisson pencils in dimension three: Torsion-free connection compatible with a Poisson pencil

 \section{Torsion-free connection compatible with a Poisson pencil}

-\begin{theorem} Let $\Pi$ be a Kronecker pencil of rank two on a $3$-manifold.
-Then \begin{enumerate} \item Locally, there exists a (non-unique) torsion-free connection $\nabla$ compatible with the pencil, which means that $\nabla P = 0$ for any $P \in \Pi$. \item For any connection $\nabla$ with this property we have
+\begin{theorem} Let $\Pi$ be a generic pencil on a $3$-manifold.
+Then \begin{enumerate} \item Locally, there exists a (non-unique) torsion-free connection $\nabla$ compatible with the pencil, which means that $\nabla \PP = 0$ for any $\PP \in \Pi$. \item For any connection $\nabla$ with this property we have

 where $\mathrm{Ric} \,\nabla$ denotes the Ricci tensor and $\mathrm{Alt}$ means alternation. \end{enumerate} \end{theorem}

 So, the curvature of a Poisson pencil can be defined using a torsion-free connection compatible with this pencil.
 The proof can be found in Section \ref{proof2}.